JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 **Future: A2A Protocol Integration**
 - **What is A2A**: Google's open standard for agent-to-agent communication (Apache 2.0 licensed)
-- **Why it matters**: Enable agents discoverability, cross agent collaboration, and multi vendor interoperability (Goose agents ↔ Google Gemini agents ↔ Microsoft Autogen agents)
+- **Why it matters**: Enable agents discoverability, cross agent collaboration, and multi vendor interoperability (goose agents ↔ Google Gemini agents ↔ Microsoft Autogen agents)
 - **Our roadmap**: Phase X (post-Phase 7) - replace custom Agent Mesh HTTP with A2A JSON-RPC
 - **Benefit**: Multi-vendor agent coordination without proprietary protocols

 ---

-## 3. Getting Started - The Multi-Goose Environment
+## 3. Getting Started - The Multi-goose Environment

 ### Production Model vs. Development Testing

-**The Production Vision**: In a production deployment, every user in your organization gets their own Goose instance with role-specific permissions.
-Alice in Finance runs her Finance Goose on her workstation.
-Bob in Legal runs his Legal Goose on his laptop.
-Carol, the Engineering Manager, runs her Manager Goose on a company-issued machine.
+**The Production Vision**: In a production deployment, every user in your organization gets their own goose instance with role-specific permissions.
+Alice in Finance runs her Finance goose on her workstation.
+Bob in Legal runs his Legal goose on his laptop.
+Carol, the Engineering Manager, runs her Manager goose on a company-issued machine.
 Each instance:

 - Fetches its role configuration from the central Controller on startup
 - Routes all LLM calls through its user's local Privacy Guard (PII never leaves their machine)